JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ## Factory functions

 If you declare a factory function for a class, avoid giving it the same name as the class itself.
 Prefer using a distinct name making it clear why the behavior of the factory function is special.
+Only if there is really no special semantics, you can use the same name as the class.

 Example:

 ``` kotlin
 class Point(val x: Double, val y: Double) {